 Brief Course Outline

 Week 2 - Underpainting with oils or acrylics; colour wheel theory and colour mixing.

 Week 4 - Mark making - Impasto, knife painting, choosing and holding your brushes.

 Week 6 - Tips on painting portraits, finishing your work and troubleshooting.

-Bring with you any painting materials you may have as in the first lesson we will be covering everything you need for the course including small samples of the alkyd paints for you to try.
-However, if you would like to buy everything beforehand I recommend A4-size (or preferably bigger) oil paper or canvas boards; artist quality oil paints*; a wooden palette or tear-off palettes; a selection of synthetic and hog hair brushes (rounds, flats and filberts plus a soft fan brush for blending); palette knives; a board or table easel to lean on; jars for thinners; Zest-it dilutant and brush cleaner; charcoal or chalk for drawing; masking tape; kitchen towel or lint-free rags; apron; pictures for inspiration and newspaper or something to protect your wet painting on the way home.
+Bring with you any painting materials you may have as in the first lesson we will be looking at everything you might need for the course including small samples of the alkyd paints for you to try.
+However, if you would like to buy some things beforehand I recommend A4-size (or preferably bigger) oil paper or canvas boards; artist quality oil paints*; a wooden palette or tear-off palettes; a selection of synthetic and hog hair brushes (rounds, flats and filberts plus a soft fan brush for blending); palette knives; a board or table easel to lean on; jars for thinners; Zest-it dilutant and brush cleaner; charcoal or chalk for drawing; masking tape; kitchen towel or lint-free rags; apron; pictures for inspiration and newspaper or something to protect your wet painting on the way home.
 Please wear old clothes.